-Inspector- General's rating Satisfactory Current Inspector-General's assessment (2021) The department is progressing the expansion of the Sea Container Hygiene System (SCHS) to additional facilities.
+= 6 c Sa Current Inspector-General's assessment (2021) The department is progressing the expansion of the Sea Container Hygiene System (SCHS) to additional facilities.
 The department currently recognises SCHS facilities in Fiji, Papua New Guinea and the Solomon Islands.
-The work is being completed in 2 phases: • Phase I will expand to facilities that are recognised under the New Zealand Ministry of Primary Industries (NZ MPI) SCHS agreement but not recognise hew facilities under the SCHS agreement, working in collaboration between the department and NZ MPI. • Phase 2 will expand to recognise new facilities under the SCHS agreement, working in collaboration between the department and NZ MPI.
-Under phase 1, the department has identified 3 facilities in Newt agreement, motivities passing a full desktop audit based on historical compliance intervention data held by the department.
-The department has identified and will work with NZ MPI to expand the SCHS scheme to new facilities in Lautoka in Fiji, Motukea in Papua New Guinea, and Noumea in New Caledonia.
-The department needs to undertake preparatory work, including engaging with and undertaking audits of the identified facilities commence under the SCHS scheme during 2021.
+The work is being completed in 2 phases: • Phase I will expand to facilities that are recognised under the New Zealand Ministry of Primary Industries (NZ MPI) SCHS agreement but not recognise new facilities under the SCHS agreement, working in collaboration between the department and NZ MPI. • Phase 2 will expand to recognise new facilities under the SCHS agreement, working in collaboration between the department and NZ MPI. • Under phase 1, the department has identified 3 facilities in Port Apia in Samoa, and Port Vila and Luganville Santo in Vanuatu.
+The department has identified adpartment The department has undertaken preparatory work, including the facilities passing a full desktop audit department.
+The department will engage with the identified facilities to discuss their participation in SCHS with Australia.
+Under phase 2, the department has identified and will work with NZ MPI to expand the SCHS scheme to new facilities in Lautoka in Fiji, Motukea in Papua New Guinea, and Noumea in New Caledonia.
+The department needs to undertake preparatory work, including engaging with and undertaking audits of the identified facilities.
+The department has proposed that these new facilities commence under the SCHS scheme during 2021.
 The department is also progressing enhancements to S-Cargo.
-The enhancement will separate Integrated Cargo System (ICS) messaging for S-Cargo and SeaPest, rather than relying on messaging for S-Cargo and SeaPest, rather than relying on processing model instead of relying on individual messages.
-This will enable the pre-processing of the department's testing has shown more than 95% improvement in processing times - for example, reducing the processing of large-scale messaging from 7 hours to under 15 minutes.
-The enhancements are proposed to be implemented in September 2021.
-However, the department has closed this recommentation of this recommendation is still in progress. ations continued Department's original management response Agreed.
+The enhancement will separate Integrated Cargo System (ICS) messaging being transmitted through ICS and S-Cargo before being received by SeaPest.
+The enhancements will move to a processing time and workload on the IT systems.
+The department's testing has shown more than 95% improvement in processing time and workload on the IT systems.
+The department's testing has shown more than 95% improvement in processing time and sordosed to be implemented in September 2021.
+However, the department has closed this recommend ations continued Department's original management response Agreed.
 The department will ensure adequate resources are allocated to prioritise expansion of the Sea Container Hygiene System (SCHS) to more countries and ports.
-However, the uptake of SCHS is dependent on the level of interest shown by industry and overseas government agencies.
-TABLE 4 Outcomes of the audit of review recommendations Publication Inspector-General review date recommendation Recommendation 03: The department should prioritise allocating resources to expand the Sea Container Hygiene System, to enable better offshore management of sea container biosecurity risks from more countries and ports.
-Publication date July 2018 Inspector- General review title Hitchhiker pest and contaminant biosecurity risk management in Australia
+However, the uptake of SCHS is dependent on the level of interest shown by industry and owerseas government agencies.
+TABLE 4 Outcomes of the audit of review recommendations Inspector-General review recommendation Recommendation 03: The department should prioritise allocating resources to expand the Sea Container Hygiene System, to enable better offshore management of sea container biosecurity risks from more countries and ports. comes of the au Publication date July 2018 TABLE 4 Out Inspector- General review title Hitchhiker pest and contaminant biosecurity risk management in Australia